mafventura/unit3project-frontend/README.md

 1. Access the source code via the 'Clone or download' button
 2. In CLI, run `npm i` on the root level to install dependencies
-3. Run `npm run dev` to run the program in your local environment
+3. Run `npm start` to run the program in your local environment

 ## Goal and timeframe:
-This was a solo project and was to be completed in a week.
+This was a group project (collaboration with Evylina Antao and Patrick Quayle) and we had a week to code it.

 ## Technologies used: